Covariant influences for finite discrete dynamical systems: Background

 We now represent randomness on states~$s\in S$ by constructing the $\sigma$-algebra of the power set~$\wp(S)$.
 In this case, we first fix an ordering on the elements of~$s$.
 To represent probability measures, it is enough to consider probability vectors $\bm{p}\in\mathbf{P}^M(\mathbb{R})$, whose entries represent the probability assigned to each of the~$M$ singleton subsets of $S$, each corresponding to one of the states.
 Specifically, each canonical-basis vector $\bm{e}_i$ represents the dynamical state $s_i$ (namely the $i$th state in the ordering) because $\bm{e}_i$ as a probability vector represents the certainty of being in the state $s_i$.

 Each probability vector~$\bm{p}$ can be visualized in the dynamical graph as follows: each entry of~$\bm{p}$ represents the probability of the corresponding vertex of the dynamical graph.
-In other words, we are labelling the vertices of the dynamical graph with the entries of $\bm{p}$, i.e., vertex~$s_i$ is labelled~$p_i$, which we imagine as a continuous greyscale colouring of vertices in the graph.
+In other words, we are labeling the vertices of the dynamical graph with the entries of $\bm{p}$, i.e., vertex~$s_i$ is labeled~$p_i$, which we imagine as a continuous greyscale coloring of vertices in the graph.

 The functions $\left\{\phi^n\right\}_{n\in\mathbb{N}}$ describing evolution in time can be extended by linearity

 such that $\phi^n\left(s_i\right)=s_j$, where $s_i$ is the state associated with the vector $\bm{e}_i$, for every $n\in\mathbb{N}$.
 With a little abuse of notation, we also write the mapping in Eq.~\eqref{eq:linearized phi} as $\bm{e}_i \mapsto\bm{e}_{\phi\left(i\right)}$.
 As the generator of the dynamics~$\phi$ is a linear map, it can be represented by a matrix $\Phi$, called \emph{dynamical matrix}, once we fix the canonical basis in the domain and the codomain of $\phi$: its columns are given by the action of $\phi$ on the canonical basis.
 Note that~$\Phi$ can be viewed as a column-stochastic matrix: every entry is non-negative and columns sum to 1 (there is only one 1 per column).
 In this spirit, $\Phi_{ij}$ is the probability for state~$s_j$ to transition to state~$s_i$.
 According to graph theory, the matrix~$\Phi$ is nothing but the transpose of the adjacency matrix of the dynamical graph.